 Alexander Kumar gives an insight to daily life in Antarctica

-On a hot Viennese summer day, Sandra Häuplik-Meusburger talked to Alexander Kumar, overwintering at Concordia a joint French-Italian Antarctic research station.
+On a hot Viennese summer day in July 2012, Sandra Häuplik-Meusburger talked to Alexander Kumar, currently overwintering at Concordia a joint French-Italian Antarctic research station.
 You will listen to an excerpt from this interview.